 Thankfully he didn’t actually have the stomach flu.
 But giving him milk in small doses over a longer stretch of time prevented potential throw ups.

-2. Treat them like they have morning sickness
+2. Treat your child like he has morning sickness

-This was morning sickness at its finest.
-And now your little baby has it too.
+This was morning sickness at its finest—and now your child knows what it feels like, too.

 Not morning sickness per say, but similar stomach flu symptoms.
-They’re tired.
+He’s tired.
 Nauseous.
-They have no appetite.
-Recall how you felt during those first few months and remember it’s likely your child feels the same.
+He has no appetite.
+Recall how you felt during those first few months and remember that he likely feels the same.

 So now is not the time to swoop him up from the floor and into your arms in lightning speed.
 Instead, take your time lifting him off the ground.
-If you carry him around the house, move slowly.
-It’s not exactly a fun ride when you’re nauseous and toted around quickly.
+If you carry him around the house, move slowly without turning too quickly.
+It’s not exactly a fun ride when you’re nauseous and toted around left and right.

-And as with morning sickness, big meals aren’t always appetizing.
-Assuming he can now tolerate solids, feed them a little throughout the day, maybe every hour if need be.
+And as with morning sickness, he won’t find big, heavy meals appetizing.
+Once he can tolerate solids, offer food a little throughout the day, like every hour if need be.